 “Thought you’d never ask.”

 * * *

 I don’t know what the fates have against me, but they clearly and completely hate me.

 Well, Kate tricked me.
 As simple as that.
 There is something really wrong with my best friend.
 She told me we were going shopping to Oxford street but in reality she just came to the station to drop me, making sure that I went on my date with Annoying Alan.
-As soon as she saw Alan walk down the stairs, she rushed out and I had to fend for myself, leading to my current predicament.
+As soon as she saw Alan walk down the stairs, she rushed out, leaving me to fend for myself, leading to my current predicament.

 I looked around for a way to escape, but he was standing right next to the stairs.
 And if I walked out to the other side, taking stair ‘B’, he would most definitely see me.
 He was currently standing near stair ‘A’, his blonde hair gelled back, his blue eyes scanning the station and looking repeatedly at his watch.
 His eyes wandered towards my direction and I immediately pressed my back against the wall, squeezing my eyes shut, hoping that he wouldn’t see me.